makersmakingchange/GAME-Checkpoints/_pages/reference_guides.md

 title: "GAME Checkpoint Resources"
 layout: splash
 excerpt: |
-  The reference guides are broken into 5 main sections along with an appendices document:
+  The reference guides are broken into 5 booklets along with an appendices document:

-  - Section 1: Introduction (general version)
+  - Booklet 1: Introduction (general version)
-  - Section 2: Gaming Gear
+  - Booklet 2: Gaming Gear
-  - Section 3: Gaming Basics
+  - Booklet 3: Gaming Basics
-  - Section 4: Game Training (specific guides/documentation on 10 games)
+  - Booklet 4: Game Training (specific guides/documentation on 10 games)
-  - Section 5: Best Practices
+  - Booklet 5: Best Practices
+  - Appendices document

   This is where you can download the reference guides to use.